shamamanizamani/HangMan-Game/README.md

 ---

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is for learning and personal use.
+Feel free to modify and share!